Captains and the Kings: Plot

 Young Joseph Armagh, whose parents recently died after giving birth to his sister, is left to venture towards Boston with his younger brother and the baby.
 He made a promise to his dying mother that he will always care for his siblings.
 His determination carries him through years of shady-deal making and his gradual accumulation of wealth and power.
 As his siblings mature into adulthood, they choose different paths in life, with his brother becoming an Irish singer and his sister taking monastic vows.
 Joseph's personal life also suffers with his focus to take on the global power brokers, with his younger son having been accidentally killed while working as a war correspondent during the Spanish-American War and his daughter suffering a riding accident that rendered her into an infantile state.
 Much of Joseph's focus is on forcing his eldest son Rory to climb the political ladder in order to become the first Catholic President of the United States, at the expense of Rory's personal life, to include dissolving a marriage that Joseph believed would have been a political liability for Rory.

 Publication

-It was one of the top 10 best-sellers of 1972, as ranked by The New York Times Best Seller list.
+The novel was one of the top 10 best-sellers of 1972, as ranked by The New York Times Best Seller list.
 Caldwell drew heavily on aspects of the Kennedy family, John D. Rockefeller and Howard Hughes.
 However, Caldwell also states in the book's prologue that the Armagh family was entirely fictional and was not intended to lampoon or criticize any known figures.